-The proposed bill amends South Dakota's campaign finance disclosure laws to enhance transparency regarding loans received by political committees.
-Specifically, it requires that campaign finance disclosure reports must include the outstanding balance of each loan received, in addition to existing requirements for reporting contributions and expenditures.
-The language of the bill emphasizes that each loan must be reported similarly to contributions, and any loan repayments must be categorized as expenditures.
-Furthermore, the bill mandates that the treasurer of a political committee maintain detailed records of each loan received, including the outstanding balance.
+The bill amends South Dakota's campaign finance disclosure laws to enhance transparency regarding loans received by political committees.
+Specifically, it requires that campaign finance disclosure reports include the outstanding balance of each loan received, in addition to the existing requirements for reporting contributions and expenditures.
+The amendments to Section 12-27-24 introduce two new reporting requirements: the outstanding balance of each loan received and the manner in which each loan must be reported similarly to contributions.

 Statutes affected: Introduced, 02/05/2025: 12-27-24, 12-27-29